CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/price-management/update-price-lists.md

     ![Status](./media/status.png)

 Each document includes an effective date, indicating when the changes should take effect.
 For example, if a document is created with an effective date of May 20, 2025, it signifies that the changes are intended to take effect on that date.
-The effective date for each document is displayed in the list, and the list can also be filtered based on the effective date of the changes.
+The effective date for each document is displayed in the list and the list can also be filtered based on the effective date of the changes.

     ![Update-price-list](./media/update-price-list.png)